aoout/Base-Defense-Last-Stand/doc/GAME_MANUAL.md

 Travel to different planets to secure resources.
 Each planet has a unique environment.

+### Mission Success (Ascent Protocol 10-ZULU)
+When a sector is successfully pacified (All waves cleared or Hive Mother destroyed):
+- **Outcome**: The operative establishes a secure uplink.
+- **Reward**: All accumulated Scraps are securely transferred to the Colossus.
+- **Bonus**: High base integrity and rapid clearing yields bonus stats.
+- **Ascent**: Clicking "Initiate Ascent" returns the operative to the Sector Map with all spoils secured.

 ### Mission Failure (Emergency Extraction)
 Unlike the standard Simulation (Survival Mode) where death is final, Exploration Mode utilizes **Emergency Escape Protocol 99-Alpha**.
 - **Trigger**: If the Base HP reaches 0 while on a planetary mission.
 - **Outcome**: The operative is forcibly ejected in an escape pod and recovered by the Colossus.
 - **Consequence**: The mission is aborted.
 You will be returned to the **Sector Map**.
 You may choose to redeploy to the same planet (paying the drop cost again) or select a different target.
 Your inventory and upgrades are preserved, but any resources gathered during the failed mission are transmitted before destruction.

+### Base Integrity & Repairs
+The deployed Mobile Base Unit is fully fabricated anew for each orbital insertion.
+- **Full Repair**: Regardless of previous damage, the Base will always start a new deployment at **100% Health**.
+- **Reinforcements**: If the **Base Reinforcement Module** is installed on the Colossus, the base will deploy with its upgraded Max HP capacity fully filled.

 ### Spaceship Modules (Colossus Upgrades)
 Upgrade your mothership from the Exploration Map.